uwcartlab/webmapping/Chapter07/readme.md

 ### III.
 Adding Collaborators

 Next, you'll need to make sure all your teammates have access to the repository.
 You'll be adding everyone as a _**collaborator**_.
 To add collaborators, select the "Manage Access" tab in the "Settings" Menu.
 Click "Add a collaborator", and input the GitHub username of one of your teammates.
-You'll be prompted with the option to add them to the repository (Figure 2.3)
+You'll be prompted with the option to add them to the repository (Figure 2.3).
+If you are following this workbook by yourself, feel free to make a second "dummy" account on GitHub to practice the collaborative tasks associated with the final project.

 ![figure7.2.3.png](img/figure7.2.3.png)